sridurgeshv/Ecommerce-site/README.md

 This repository contains the source code for an e-commerce website built using React.
 The website includes features such as displaying products from various categories, adding products to a shopping cart, and a checkout process.

+You can check the blog here - [Part 1](https://sridurgeshv.hashnode.dev/how-to-build-a-strategic-e-commerce-platform-a-complete-guide)

 ## Features

 - Display products from different categories such as men's clothing, jewelry, electronics, etc.